SantosRAC/maize_microbiome_transcriptomics/README.md

 ## Description

-Repository storing analyses during Dr. Santos internship at UGA - Wallace Lab.
+Repository storing analyses during [Dr. Santos](https://bv.fapesp.br/pt/pesquisador/164909/renato-augusto-correa-dos-santos/) internship at UGA - Wallace Lab.

+Results from analysis of RNAseq, 16S and correlation between both will be included here.

-Pipeline for analyzing maize microbiome metataxonomics and transcriptomics data using Nextflow.
+Eventually, it will include a pipeline for analyzing maize microbiome metataxonomics and transcriptomics data using Nextflow.

 ## Researchers